Encrypted by the OS

 Git credentials and forge tokens are easy to leave in plain-text config or scripts.
 That is a quiet security risk, especially on shared or corporate machines.

-Credential storage uses the OS keyring, validated in service and tests; installed-build smoke is still in progress, and the OS keyring may be unavailable or fail in some environments, which FluxGit reports.
+Credential storage uses the OS keyring, validated in service and tests.
+The keyring can be unavailable or fail in some environments, and FluxGit reports that clearly instead of hiding it.

 Tokens live in the platform keyring instead of plain-text files.